mdom/podite/README.md

     - delete feed

         Delete one of your feeds.
 Prompts for a list of subscribed feeds.
 By deleteting a feed you'll loose any data for it, for example the list of downloaded, skipped or ignored feed entries.
+If you just want to temporarily disable a feed use _deactivate feed_.

     - change feed url

         Change the url of a feed.
 Prompts for one feed and the new url you want to subscribe this feed under.

+    - deactivate feed

+        Prompts for a list of feeds to deactivate them.
+All state is preserved.
+This menu is hidden if there are not active feeds.

+    - activate feed

+        Prompts for a list of feeds to reactivate them.
+This menu is hidden if there are no deactivated feeds.

 # COPYRIGHT AND LICENSE